castep-docs/castep-docs/docs/documentation/XC/libXC.md

 LIBXC can also be used to construct hybrid (non-local) functionals that contain (screened) Hartree-Fock components.
 Note that LIBXC does not contain the non-local part of such functionals, just the local part.
-Construct the functional using Castep's non-local functionality.
+Construct the functional using CASTEP's non-local functionality.
 For example, the PBE0 functional is called HYB_GGA_XC_PBE0 in LIBXC, so to construct this use
 ```